-How to Add a DMARC Record to Prevent Phishing in Office 365
+How to set up a DMARC record in Microsoft 365 in 2026

 What is DMARC?

-Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a technique to help receivers verify the authenticity of emails sent from your domain.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) is an email authentication protocol that tells receiving mail servers how to handle email that fails SPF or DKIM authentication checks.
 Domain administrators use DMARC records to publish the email authentication policy used to protect against cyberattacks such as email spoofing and phishing.

 DMARC records are published on your DNS as a plain text file, most likely named “_dmarc.yourdomain.com,” where “yourdomain.com” is your actual domain name.